CSCfi/csc-user-guide/docs/apps/metaphlan.md

 ## Availability

-*   MetaPhlAn 3.0 is available in Puhti
+*   MetaPhlAn 3.0 is available in Puhti-rhel7

 ## Usage

-In Puhti, MetaPhlAn is installed as part of gcc 9.1.0 compatible _biopythontools_ module.
+In Puhti-rhel7, MetaPhlAn is installed as part of gcc 9.1.0 compatible _biopythontools_ module.
 To activate it, run commands:

 ```text